Sunita Rajwar: Early life

 Rajwar was born in Bareilly, Uttar Pradesh and raised in her home town Haldwani, Uttarakhand.
-She is second of three children, went to Nirmala Convent School, and later pursued her post-graduation from Kumaun University in Nanital.
+She is second of three children, went to Nirmala Convent School, and later pursued her post-graduation from Kumaun University in Nainital.
 She graduated from the National School of Drama (NSD) in New Delhi in 1997.

 Career

 After leaving the National School of Drama she moved to Mumbai appearing in several Bollywood movies such as Main Madhuri Dixit Banna Chahti Hoon (2003), Buddha Mar Gaya (2007), The White Elephant (2009), Dark comedy Bollywood Hindi movie Sanket City directed by Pankaj Advani (2009) and Ek Chalis Ki Last Local (2008), It was her role as Chakli, a Mumbai gangster, in Ek Chalis Ki Last Local that gained her a nomination for the Max Stardust Award 2008 in the category Breakthrough Performance – Female.
 Hisss (2010), Played pivotal role of Mad Granny 'Pagli Dadi' KAFAL: Wild Berries 2013.